About the project (2025-2026)

 By the spring of 2024 I assembled a final playlist in three parts, at that time still under the designation ‘Jazz Suite Roots & Reflections II’.
 I kept finetuning the set lists al through the Spring and Summer of 2024, adding a few brand new compositions, changing some arrangements and changing the sequence of the songs.

-I had to keep all 60 compositions and arrangements continuously, because everything existed only in my head.
+I had to keep on playing all 60 compositions and arrangements continuously, mind you, because everything existed only in my head.
 I had no scores, only song titles, some chord notations and notes on structure and form.
-If I didn’t touch all songs daily, details would start to flip and chord sequences and melodies would start to fade.
+If I didn’t touch all songs weekly, details would start to flip and chord sequences and melodies would start to fade.
 It’s a lot of work for sure, but hey, I love/ live to play, so that’s what I did all through the summer, fall and winter of 2024/2025.

 By the spring of 2025 I had reduced the 60 songs to three sets of 15 final contestants for three separate purposes: (1) as a playlist, (2) as a recording list and (3) as the content of three separate CD’s.
 I still wrestled with the final title of the album and how to name the three different parts.